LYXRhythm/liyongxiang.github.io/_pages/includes/academic.md

 ### Selected Journal Reviewer:
  - IEEE Transactions on Multimedia (TMM);
- - IEEE Transactions on Neural Networks and Learning Systems (TNNLS);
  - IEEE Transactions on Circuits and Systems for Video Technology (TCSVT);
  - IEEE Transactions on Vehicular Technology (TVT);
  - Journal of Big Data (JBD).